 Variety keeps things interesting

 Our bodies gather different nutrients from different foods.
-The more we vary our diets, the better chance your body has of getting the fuel it needs.
 So change things up!
 If you usually have a Big Mac for lunch, try a Premium Southwest Salad with Grilled Chicken next time.
-Substitute Apple Dippers for the fries.
+Substitute Apple Slices for the fries.
 Order milk one day, orange juice the next.
 Try a Fruit ‘N Yogurt Parfait for breakfast.
 Since 2004, McDonald’s has been an active member of Produce for Better Health Foundation, working together to raise awareness about the importance of eating more fruits and vegetables.